Image depicts a person filling out an MSA

 by Brontë Schmit

-When it comes to SaaS and spend management, two key documents play a vital role in ensuring smooth collaboration and successful outcomes: Service Level Agreements (SLAs) and Master Service Agreements (MSAs).
+When it comes to SaaS management, two key documents play a vital role in ensuring smooth collaboration and successful outcomes: Service Level Agreements (SLAs) and Master Service Agreements (MSAs).
 While there is a frequent misconception that these agreements can be used interchangeably, understanding their distinct purposes is crucial for both SaaS vendors and buyers.

 What is a Service Level Agreement (SLA)?